ThuyKat/OCP-Java-17/Chapter2.md

 ## Casting
 - Only required when converting to a smaller or narrowing data type -> Primitive type casting is about data size and potential loss of precision. byte → short → int → long → float → double
     NOTE: Using compound assignment operators will lead to safe downcasting as the compiler will auto cast the reusulting value to the data type of the value on the left side of the coumpound operator.
 - Reference type casting is about the inheritance hierarchy and object types.
 Upcasting in reference type is to treat a child class object as an instance of its parent class.
-Hence, only methods declared in the parent class are accessible.
+Hence, only methods of child class previously declared in the parent class are accessible.
 At runtime, methods' version of child class are selected while variables' version of parent class are selected.Downcasting is to access specific methods/properties of a child class from a parent class reference.
 If actual object is of parent class, we need to change it to child class type before downcasting.
 All methods of the child class become accessible.
     NOTE: Downcasting should be used with instanceof check to avoid runtime errors.
 The instanceof operator checks the actual object type, not just the reference type.
 It returns true for the object's class and all its superclasses.Use instanceof before downcasting to avoid ClassCastException:
     ```java
     if (animal instanceof Dog) {